 IsonaRif Side Effects

-Note: This document contains side effect information about isoniazid / rifampin.
-Some of the dosage forms listed on this page may not apply to the brand name IsonaRif.
+Note: This page contains information about the side effects of isoniazid / rifampin.
+Some of the dosage forms included on this document may not apply to the brand name IsonaRif.

 For the Consumer

 Applies to isoniazid / rifampin: oral capsule, oral tablet